-BRAZOS ISD Special Education Operating Procedures-#CHILD FIND-Referral for Possible Special Education Services © 2023 Walsh Gallegos mode of communication.
+- Informed Written Consent.
+The District shall document that the parent, legal guardian or adult student has been fully informed of all information relevant to the activity for which consent is sought, in his or her native language, and the mode of communication.
 The District shall also document that the parent, legal guardian or adult student acknowledged understanding and agreeing in writing to the carrying out of the activity for which his or her consent is sought (e.g., a full individual and initial evaluation).
-The consent will describe the activity and indicate which educational records, if any, will be released and to whom those records will be released.

-- Notice and Consent by Email.
-The District may provide prior written notice via email if the District offers and the parent elects to receive the notice via email.
-The District may also obtain a parent's or a guardian's informed written consent for an evaluation by using a record and signature in electronic form that identifies and authenticates the person or guardian as the source of the consent and indicates the parent's or guardian's approval of the information contained in the electronic signature. - If the parent, legal guardian or adult student does not provide consent for the initial special education evaluation, the District is relieved of its Child Find duty and its obligation to provide the student with a free appropriate public education pursuant to IDEA.
-However, the District reserves the right in its sole discretion to file a request for a special education.
+The consent will describe the activity and indicate which educational records, if any, will be released and to whom those records will be released.20 - Notice and Consent by Email.
+The District may provide prior written notice via email if the District offers and the parent elects to receive the notice via email.21 The District may also obtain a parent's or a guardian's informed written consent for an evaluation by using a record and signature in electronic form that identifies and authenticates the person or guardian as the source of the consent and indicates the parent's or guardian's approval of the information contained in the electronic signature.22 - If the parent, legal guardian or adult student does not provide consent for the initial special education evaluation, the District is relieved of its Child Find duty and its obligation to provide the student with a free appropriate public education pursuant to IDEA.23 However, the District reserves the right in its sole discretion to file a request for a special education.
 Designated staff should provide the parent, legal guardian or adult student with a ready, willing, and able letter regarding the District's intent to complete the evaluation with parental consent, together with prior written notice (Notice of Proposed Evaluation) documenting the District's offer to evaluate and the basis for the offer to evaluate and providing the parent or guardian with a copy of TEA's Procedural Safeguards Notice.
-Please see the District's FAPE Composite Operating Procedure. - Provide the parent, legal guardian, or adult student with prior written notice of the District's decision not to conduct an evaluation, if there is no evidence of a suspected disability or a suspicion that the student may require special education and related services. - If appropriate, the student may be referred to the District's Section 504 Coordinator or local campus designee for a potential Section 504 evaluation - Prior Written Notice.
-The SPECIAL EDUCATION DEPT. will prepare the Prior Written Notice to include an explanation of why the District refuses to conduct an initial evaluation as well as a description of the
+Please see the District's FAPE Composite Operating Procedure. - Provide the parent, legal guardian, or adult student with prior written notice of the District's decision not to conduct an evaluation, if there is no evidence of a suspected disability or a suspicion that the student may require special education and related services. - If appropriate, the student may be referred to the District's Section 504 Coordinator or local campus designee for a potential Section 504 evaluation

-&lt;sup>20 34 C.F.R. § 300.9; TEX.
+20 34 C.F.R. § 300.9; TEX.
 ED.
 CODE § 29.004(a)(1)

-&lt;sup>22 Part B Procedural Safeguards in the COVID-19 Environment Q&A Document (June 30, 2020).
+22 Part B Procedural Safeguards in the COVID-19 Environment Q&A Document (June 30, 2020).
 OSEP.
 June 30, 2020.

-&lt;sup>23 34 C.F.R. § 300.300(a)(3)
+23 34 C.F.R. § 300.300(a)(3)